Wyatt Way Reconstruction Phase 1

 - Construction award was approved at the March 24, 2020 City Council meeting.

-- Construction started mid-June and it’s estimated be completed by fall 2020.
+- Construction started in June 2020 and it’s estimated to be completed by March 2021.

-Construction is estimated to be completed by fall 2020.
+Construction is estimated to be completed in March 2021.

 |State Transportation Improvement Board Grant||$2,516,000|